qiskit-community/qiskit-metal/README.md

 Notes:

 * It is possible that you may run into version conflicts during the above installation, as qiskit-metal requires specific library versions to work correctly on every OS.
+* Remember the period (".") at the end of the third command.
 * **Important**: Remember to `conda activate <env_name>` if you intend to use qiskit-metal.
 See what a [conda environment is](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 At this point you can already use qiskit-metal through jupyter notebook.